About Guardian Light Family Services

 Nebraska-wide Service

-Serving All of Nebraska
+Serving All 93 Nebraska Counties.

-We are Nebraska's only family support and foster care organization that is 100% distributed; we work all across Nebraska so we can serve families all over Nebraska.
+We work all across Nebraska so we can serve families all over Nebraska.

 image of pet adoption paperwork